YehiaMetwally95/AutomationExerciseWithSelenium4/README.md

 ## Installation
 ### Note : In Case of Local Execution and Without Sync from Database, You Don't have to Install Docker or Setup any of the Below
+#### 1- Docker Must be Installed and Run on your machine and required images are downloaded
-#### 1- To Setup MySQL Database that store data of Products & Users, Just run the following command in Intellij Terminal
+#### 2- To Setup MySQL Database that store data of Products & Users, Just run the following command in Intellij Terminal
 ```bash
 docker run --name dockerDB -p 3306:3306 -e MYSQL_ROOT_PASSWORD=yehia -d mysql; Start-Sleep -Seconds 20; docker cp src/test/resources/DBFiles/ProductsAndUsers.sql dockerDB:/ProductsAndUsers.sql; docker exec -i dockerDB mysql -u root -p'yehia' -e "SOURCE /ProductsAndUsers.sql;"
 ```
 - The .sql file is located in resources Directory, You can edit it using any IDE as MySQL Workbench
 - To Sync The Tests With MySQL Database to get the Updated Products and Users Data, The flag "syncWithDB" in Configuration.properties shall be set with "true", otherwise, it can be set with "false"
-#### 2- To Setup Selenium Grid with Docker Container in order to Run Tests Remotely, Just run the following command in Intellij Terminal
+#### 3- To Setup Selenium Grid with Docker Container in order to Run Tests Remotely, Just run the following command in Intellij Terminal
 ```bash
 docker compose -f src/main/resources/docker-compose-v3.yml up --scale chrome=5 --scale edge=5 --scale firefox=5 -d
 ```